bluesky-social/atproto/packages/lexicon/DESIGN.md

 ### Application APIs

-The core of an ADX API should handle the following verbs:
+The core of an ATP API should handle the following verbs:

 - `get(url)` a general record fetch
 - `listCollections(repo)` list all collections in a repo